Standardizes the introduction of several new algorithms for signing data.

 Security Considerations

-Allowing more ways to potentially create transactions for a single account may decrease overall security for that specific account, however this is partially mitigated by the increase in processing power required to trial all algorithms.
-Even still, adding additional algorithms may need further discussing to ensure that the security of the network would not be compromised.
+Allowing more ways to potentially sign transactions for a single account may decrease overall security for that specific account.
+However, this is partially mitigated by the increase in processing power required to trial all algorithms.
+Even still, adding additional algorithms may need further discussion to ensure that the security of the network would not be compromised.

-Having signature_info be of no concrete type creates a chance that an algorithms logic could be specified or implemented incorrectly, which could lead to, in the best case, invalid blocks, or at worst, the ability for anyone to sign a fraudulent transaction for any account.
-This security consideration is delegated to the algorithms specification, therefore care must be taken when writing these algorithm specifications to avoid critical security flaws.
+Having signature_info be of no concrete type creates a chance that an algorithm’s decoding logic could be specified or implemented incorrectly, which could lead to, in the best case, invalid blocks or, at worst, enabling anyone to sign a fraudulent transaction for any account.
+This security consideration is delegated to the algorithm’s specification, and so care must be taken when writing these specifications to avoid critical security flaws.